 - Uploading large volumes of data to unknown destinations

-8. Never take a break
+10. Never take a break

 Monitor privileged users with Ekran System

-- continuous monitoring of all servers (including jump servers), endpoints, and remote workstations
+- Continuous monitoring of all servers (including jump servers), endpoints, and remote workstations

-- context-rich recording of local, terminal, SSH, and RDP sessions in searchable video and audio formats
+- Context-rich recording of local, terminal, SSH, and RDP sessions, in searchable video and audio formats

-- creating detailed reports and exporting them for forensic investigation
+- Creating detailed reports and exporting them for forensic investigation

-Ekran System is an insider threat management platform for monitoring and managing privileged users and accounts, regular users, and third-party vendors.
-Get a 30-day trial and boost the protection of your corporate network today.
+Ekran System is an insider threat management platform that can assist you in monitoring and managing the privileged users and accounts, regular users, and third-party vendors in your organization.